 Dr Caroline Abu Sa’Da - Honorary Research Fellow

 Caroline Abu Sa’Da is the General Director of SOS Méditerranée Suisse, Switzerland.
 Previously, she was heading the Research Unit of Médecins Sans Frontières in Geneva for several years and has done extensive field work for both research and operational purposes.
-She completed her PhD in political sciences at Science Po Paris (France) in 2005, with a specialization in international relations.
+She completed her PhD in political sciences at Science Po Paris (France) in 2005, with a specialisation in international relations.
 Her research interests are forced migrations, perception of humanitarian action, state building, and food security/food sovereignty, topics on which she has published extensively.
 She has taught Political Science, with a specific focus on the Middle East, in Science Po (Lille) and NYU in Paris.
 She is a native French speaker, is fluent in English and has working knowledge of Arabic.